 Amancio’s

-Awesome place for Italian food and it’s right off the main drag downtown so you can people watch.
+Awesome place for Italian food and it’s right off the main drag downtown.
 A bit more on the pricey side but worth it.
 Big portions, homemade bread, pizza and pasta.
 One of our favorites for Italian food in Costa Rica.

 Green Room